COVID-19 pandemic in Denmark

-The COVID-19 pandemic in Denmark is part of the ongoing worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-The virus was first confirmed to have spread to Denmark on 27 February 2020.

-Denmark was among the first European countries to introduce lockdown measures, starting on 13 March.
-Following a period of consistent increase in hospitalisations, the number of people in hospital with COVID-19 has been falling since late March, with the number of cases in need of intensive care and ventilator units, also at the peak in late March, being well below available resources.
-Starting on 15 April, a very slow and gradual reopening had been initiated.
+On 31 December 2019, China announced the discovery of a cluster of pneumonia cases in Wuhan.
+The first Danish case was reported on 27 February, and prime minister Mette Frederiksen announced lockdown measures on 11 March effective from 13 March.
+Following a period of consistent increases in hospitalisations, the number of people in hospital with COVID-19 fell from March onwards, with the number of cases in need of intensive care and ventilator units, also peaking in late March.
+Starting on 15 April, a very slow and gradual reopening was initiated.

-In an attempt to reduce the economic impact of the COVID-19 pandemic, the Frederiksen Cabinet had introduced large economic packages with the support of all parties in the Folketing.
-Nevertheless, it had been estimated that there will be a decrease in GDP of 3–10% in 2020.
+In an attempt to reduce the economic impact of the COVID-19 pandemic, the Frederiksen Cabinet introduced large economic packages with the support of all parties in the Folketing.
+The Danish GDP fell by 2.7% in 2020, less than in many other countries.

 Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.
 The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.